LGBTQ movements in the United States: Transvestia Magazine

-Transgender advocacy efforts did not begin to gain momentum until the 1950s, in the wake of the unprecedented publicity given to Christine Jorgensen, whose 1952 "sex-change" operation made her an international celebrity and brought transgender issues to widespread attention.

 Louise Lawrence, a male-to-female transgender person who began living full-time as a woman in San Francisco in the 1940s, was a central figure of transgender community.
 She worked closely with Alfred Kinsey to bring the needs of transgender people to the attention of social scientists and sex reformers.
 Lawrence collaborated with Virginia Prince, who began cross-dressing in high school, who founded the first peer support and advocacy groups for male cross-dressers in the United States.
 In 1960, the first issue of Prince's magazine Transvestia was published.
 Prince acquired the means to fund the publication after assembling a list of 25 acquaintances, each of whom was willing to donate four dollars to her start-up.
 Working with one hundred dollars, Prince then launched her first issue, published by her own Chevalier Publications, and sold it by subscription and through adult bookstores.
 Transvestia was published bi-monthly between 1960 and 1980, with a total of 100 issues being created.
-In 1963, the inside jacket of the magazine stated the publication as "dedicated to the needs of the sexually normal individual who has discovered the exis [sic] of his or her 'other side' and seeks to express it."
+In 1963, the inside jacket of the magazine stated the publication as "dedicated to the needs of the sexually normal individual who has discovered the exis [sic] of his or her 'other side' and seeks to express it".

 Gay Liberation Movement

 Gay Liberation Front

 Gay liberation demonstration in Washington D.C.

-The police raid on the Stonewall Inn, a gay bar in Greenwich Village in New York City in June 1969, generated an unprecedented riot among the patrons.
-This event served as a catalyst for the emergence of a new breed of gay militant activists quite unlike the more conventional organizations of the past two decades, and became known as gay liberation.
-Within weeks of the Stonewall event, gay and lesbian activists organized the Gay Liberation Front (GLF).
-It was formed in New York City in summer of 1969, and in Los Angeles by activist Morris Kight the same year.

 The GLF advocated for sexual liberation for all people; they believed heterosexuality was a remnant of cultural inhibition and felt that change would not come about unless the current social institutions were dismantled and rebuilt without defined sexual roles.
 To do this, the GLF was intent on transforming the idea of the biological family and clan and making it more akin to a loose affiliation of members without biological subtexts.
 Prominent members of the GLF also opposed and addressed other social inequalities between the years of 1969 to 1972 such as militarism, racism, and sexism, but because of internal rivalries the GLF officially ended its operations in 1972.
 As for liberation, in the year 1975 many within the LGBTQ group were caught up in the legal system and were dealing with cross-dressing laws unconstitutionally.